 Now we know that artificially taking your kids to church neither bestows salvation nor guarantees it.
 God is obviously not honored by external religious acts without heart worship.
 This type of legalism is not the subject of this discussion.
 This is about parenting and the weight of the responsibility behind how they prioritize their time and lifestyle choices for their families.

+This is definitely a heart issue, according to Anglo.
 Maybe the reason why our children have no love for Christ is due to the fact that we as parents do not show any love or passion for Christ, evidenced by how we prioritize our time both on Sundays and during the week.
 When television, sports, school, hobbies even family itself are elevated to a place of idolatry and replace the vital Christian responsibilities, then we tell our children that Christ is secondary to all these things.
 We tell our children that it is not necessary to take up your cross and die to yourself daily in order to follow Christ.
 We tell them that you only have to live for Christ when it’s convenient for you.
 We tell them it is okay to sacrifice time with your all-satisfying Savior if something “more fun” or “more important” comes along (sarcasm indicated by quotation marks if you didn’t catch that).
 And this sounds like a clear path to apostasy if you ask me.

 Let’s evaluate where our hearts are by observing our choices.
 Do you prioritize the local church?
 Do you prioritize the worship of Christ in your home and on Sundays?
 Do you prioritize serving Him and worshiping Him in the contexts of school and work?
 This doesn’t mean that you can’t ever miss a Sunday or that you can’t have any extracurricular activities.
 Instead, it is a sobering reminder that we shouldn’t put the things of God at the bottom of the priority list, because it tells our children that Christ is at the bottom of our priority list.
 And the God of this universe does not belong there.

 My prayer is that we all would improve in this area.
 But beware, maybe we don’t see this because Christ isn’t a priority in our lives.
 And if He isn’t a priority in our lives, then our children will know and follow suit.
-Watch.